-- f.
-Bus Shelter: In its post-hearing submission, the Applicant committed to working with DDOT on the location of the bus shelters and confirmed that (i) the public space adjacent to the M Street Sites can accommodate free standing bus shelters; and (ii) the bus shelters will be fully accessible and ADA-compliant.
-(See Ex.
-131, p.
-3.).
-In addition, the Commission finds that because approval and installation of a new bus shelter is within DDOT's purview, is subject to separate agreements and requirements and will be properly evaluated through DDOT's public space permitting process.
-Thus, the Commission finds that the Applicant's commitment to pay for the bus shelter is not required for this Application. - g.
-RPP: As set forth in this Order, the Applicant will include a rider in its residential leases that restrict residential tenants of the M Street Buildings from obtaining RPPs. - 89.
+- g.
+RPP: The Applicant will not apply for RPP for either of the M Street Buildings and will include a rider in all residential leases, to be initialed by the residential tenant, that restricts all residential tenants of the M Street Buildings from applying for or obtaining RPPs while under the terms of their lease. - 94.
 In addition to the testimony provided on behalf of ANC 6D at the public hearing by Commissioner Litsky and in the written materials submitted to the record, Commissioner Roger Moffatt also testified at the public hearing in his capacity as the Single Member District representative for East M. (Ex.
 87.)
 Commissioner Moffatt's concerns related to the need for additional three-bedroom affordable units; the need for small-sized, community-serving, and street-activating retail uses; and restrictions on residents from obtaining RPPs.
-The Commission finds that the Applicant has adequately addressed each of these concerns, as set forth in this Order, since the concerns were also raised by the full ANC and OP. - 90.
-Based on the foregoing findings of facts and the Applicant's post-hearing submission filed in the case record, the Commission concludes that the Applicant has fully addressed and reasonably responded to all of the ANC's stated concerns and that the Commission has given great weight to all of the ANC's issues.
+The Commission finds that the Applicant has adequately addressed each of these concerns, as set forth in this Order, since the concerns were also raised by the full ANC and OP. - 95.
+Based on the foregoing findings of facts and the Applicant's post-hearing submission, the Commission concludes that the Applicant has fully addressed and reasonably responded to all of the ANC's stated concerns and that the Commission has given great weight to all of the ANC's issues.
 To the extent that the Commission has not incorporated certain of the ANC's recommended conditions into this Order, it has provided findings and conclusions supported by evidence in the record to support its position.